 - 1. Religious Education is taught as a core subject every week as well as theme weeks/days. - 2.
-At least 6 pieces of recorded evidence in RE books per theme with specific feedback and next steps marking. - 3.
-Key festivals are celebrated in Collective Worship. - 4.
-RE reflection space to be included in all classrooms.
+Religious Education is delivered using the Understanding Christianity programme alongside the Derby Agreed Syllabus. - 3.
+At least 6 pieces of recorded evidence in RE books per theme with specific feedback and next steps marking. - 4.
+Key festivals are celebrated in Collective Worship.

+5. Reflection space to be included in all classrooms.